lohitkolluri/Employee-Detail-Analysis/README.md

-# Employee HR Data Analysis
+# Playing with Employee Details

 This repository contains Python code for analyzing employee HR data using Pandas, NumPy, and Matplotlib.
 Here's a breakdown of what the code does: